FCOO/leaflet-bootstrap/README.md

     var myMarker = L.bsMarker(latLng, options).addTo( map );
     options: {
-        draggable    : false, //Whether the marker is draggable with mouse/touch or not. transparent  : false, //True to make the marker semi-transparent bigShadow    : false, //true to add big shadow to the marker whiteBorder  : false, //true to have a white border puls         : false, //true to have a pulsart icon color        : '',    //Name of color: "primary", "secondary", "success", "info", "warning", "danger", "standard". "primary"-"danger"=Bootstrap colors. "standard" = Google Maps default iocn color
+        draggable    : false, 	//Whether the marker is draggable with mouse/touch or not. transparent  : false, 	//True to make the marker semi-transparent bigShadow    : false, 	//true to add big shadow to the marker whiteBorder  : false, 	//true to have a white border puls         : false, 	//true to have a pulsart icon color        : '',    	//Name of color: "primary", "secondary", "success", "info", "warning", "danger", "standard". "primary"-"danger"=Bootstrap colors. "standard" = Google Maps default iocn color tooltip      : null,	//Automatic adds a tooltip to the marker.
+The tooltip is hidden when the marker is dragged.
+See below on content
     }

     //Methods